jenna-tb-ekwealor/Biostatistics_laboratory/README.md

 Biostatistics Using R: A Laboratory Manual

-By Raisa HernÃ¡ndez-Pacheco, Alexis A Diaz
+By Raisa Hernandez-Pacheco, Alexis A Diaz

 Chapter 1 - Introduction to R and RStudio